davidlibland/BayesOptimDemo/README.md

 We need ![\epsilon](latex_imgs/epsilon.png) to *heavy-tailed*; so we fit a student t distribution (where the mode, scale, and shape all depend on x) using gradient descent.

-Of course, this is a toy problem, which we are playing with because it is simple to visualize; this tutorial is really about Bayesian optimization:
+Of course, this is a toy problem, which we are playing with because it is simple to visualize; this exploration is really about Bayesian optimization:
 The challenge is that we won't acheive a good fit without proper regularization, and we then need to choose hyperparameters ![\lambda_1,\dots,\lambda_n](latex_imgs/lambdas.png) to control the regularization.
 For any given choice of hyperparameters, we can fit our model on a training subset of the data, and then evaluate the fit on a cross-validation subset of data leading to an error function:

 ![\varepsilon_{CV}(\lambda_1,\dots,\lambda_n):=\textrm{CrossValidationError}(\lambda_1,\dots,\lambda_n)](latex_imgs/varepsdef.png)